hugogualtieri/minilibc_asm/README.md

 ## Presentation

-The goal of the project is to create a dynamic library to replace th standard C library.
+The goal of the project is to create a dynamic library to replace the standard C library.

 ## Prerequisites